LucasDelfino92/morrowindsharp/mw#.md

 [**No Auto Vanity Camera**](https://www.nexusmods.com/morrowind/mods/48933)
 Disables automatic switching to vanity camera due to inactivity.
 Does not prevent manually enabling vanity camera.
+- Check the following option in the BAIN installer:
+  - [X] MWSE Version
+  - [ ] Plugin Version

 [**Quick Char (Timescale6 Edit)**](https://www.nexusmods.com/morrowind/mods/47706)
 Gives you the option of speeding through the character generation process, and slows down the flow of time in-game.